Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 The purpose of the policy is to encourage and enhance the use of assessment to guide instruction and improve learning.
 Assessments provide teachers information to understand what students know and do not know in relation to programs of study outcomes.
 This information is then used to guide instruction and provide support for students to achieve the Board's Vision.

 The Board's Vision and Mission speak to each student learning and achieving his or her full potential.
 The Board expects students to be diligent in their studies and develop the attributes of responsibility, creativity and accountability while completing their studies.
 These attributes will assist students in their transition to post-secondary and/or the world of work and are crucial in order for students to achieve their full potential and contribute to their community.
 Assessment practices based on individual educational needs will assist and enhance the development of these attributes and the completion of individual student programs.
-In addition, the School Act requires that schools and school districts report on student achievement and growth.
+In addition, the Education Act requires that schools and school Divisions report on student achievement and growth.

 Achievement - a student's demonstration of knowledge, skills and attitudes relative to grade level learner outcomes in the Alberta programs of study or in Individualized Program Plans (IPPs).